dungdungdung2/my-astro-blog/src/content/blog/a-korean-health-story-the-lost-spirulina.md

 pubDate: "2025-07-07"
 ---

+A quick note: I am not a native English speaker.
+This story has been crafted with the help of translators and AI to bridge the language gap.
+If you notice any awkward phrasing or errors, your feedback would be greatly appreciated.
+The experience, however, is 100% my own.

 Do you love Korea?
 If so, this story might be for you.
 If not... well, it might just be a curious tale you've never heard before.

 Let me be perfectly clear from the start: **This is not a promotion.** It's impossible for it to be.
 The product I'm about to discuss was officially discontinued in 2023.
 You can no longer buy it.